datlife/blog/content/posts/2020-01-20-a-year-of-books/index.md

 ### Note to myself:
 Formally, reading book or taking a class is a means to access information.
-In 2020, an interesting phenomenon about how one accessed to information is *very* different than 20 years ago.
-We have now blog posts, articles, tutorials, youtube influencers, and many other channels to access information.
-As a result, it is important for info consumers to be *selective* and *thoughtful* about the information.
+In recent years, an interesting phenomenon about how one accessed to information is *very* different than 20 years ago.

+We have now blog posts, youtubers, and many other channels to access information.
+That is great!
+However, it is important for info consumers to be *selective* and *thoughtful* about what information to trust.